yamunariver/Learn/README.md

 ## Connected and Local routes

+Local: A route to the actual IP address configured on the interface (with a /32 netmask

+A route to the network the interface is connected to. (with the actual netmask configured in the interface

-A connected route is a route to the network the interface is connected to.
+        A connected route is a route to the network the interface is connected.